 SI.
-No Applicable to Monetary penalty Illustration [Penal amount on Rs.5 crore default] 1 First three defaults in a financial year (April to March) 0.10% (10 paise per Rs.100 FV) Rs.50,000/- 2 Next three defaults in the same financial year 0.25% (25 paise per Rs.100 FV.)
+No Applicable to Monetary penalty Illustration [Penal amount on Rs.5 crore default] 1 First three defaults in a financial year (April to March) Rs.50,000/- 2 Next three defaults in the same financial year 0.25% (25 paise per Rs.100 FV.)
 Rs.1,25,000/- 3 Next three defaults in the same financial year 0.50% (50 paise per Rs.100 FV) Rs.2,50,000/-

-- (ii) On the tenth default in a financial year, the eligible entities will be debarred from using the SGL A/c for undertaking short sales in Government securities even to the extent permissible under circular IDMD.No /11.01.01(B) / 2006-07 dated January 31, 2007 as amended from time to time, during the remaining portion of the financial year.
-In the next financial year, upon being satisfied that the a/c holder in question has effected improvements in its internal control systems, RBI may grant specific approval for undertaking short sales by using the SGL A/c facility. - (iii) The monetary penalty may be paid by the account holder concerned by way of a cheque or through electronic mode for the amount favouring the Reserve Bank of India, within five working days of receipt of intimation of order imposing penalty from RBI.
+- (ii) On the tenth default in a financial year, the eligible entities will be debarred from using the SGL A/c for undertaking short sales in Government Securities even to the extent permissible under circular IDMD.No /11.01.01(B) / 2006-07 dated January 31, 2007 as amended from time to time, during the remaining portion of the financial year.
+In the next financial year, upon being satisfied that the a/c holder in question has effected improvements in its internal control systems, the Reserve Bank may grant specific approval for undertaking short sales by using the SGL A/c facility. - (iii) The monetary penalty may be paid by the account holder concerned by way of a cheque or through electronic mode for the amount favouring the Reserve Bank, within five working days of receipt of intimation of order imposing penalty from the Reserve Bank.